 - Announced the first ever CalHealthCares awards, which will pay off $67 million in student loans for 240 physicians and 38 dentists who commit to see more Medi-Cal patients.

-- Grew our membership to record levels, now representing more than 46,000 California physicians.
+- Continued to grow membership to record levels, representing 46,000 California physicians at year end.

 - Recouped more than $1.3 million from payors on behalf of CMA’s physician members.